Get 60% Off & Free Shipping While Stocks Last

 You will hear a wet sound as the product removes buildup and debris.

-The applicator tip of the cleaning solution should not touch your dog's ear to avoid contamination and possible bacterial infection.
+The applicator tip of the ear cleaning solution should not touch your dog's ear flap to avoid contamination and possible bacterial infection.

 During cleaning, stop and call your veterinarian if your dog seems to be in pain.